 Eye and orbit ultrasound

-An eye and orbit ultrasound is a test to look at the eye area, and to measure the size and structures of the eye.
+An eye and orbit ultrasound is a test to look at the eye area.
+It also measures the size and structures of the eye.

 Echography - eye orbit; Ultrasound - eye orbit; Ocular ultrasonography; Orbital ultrasonography

-The test is usually done in the ophthalmologist's office or the ophthalmology department of a hospital or clinic.
+The test is most often done in the ophthalmologist's office or the ophthalmology department of a hospital or clinic.